-Reporting Procedures of Alleged Policy Violations
+Reporting Procedure of Alleged Policy Violations

-Reporting requirement for school staff: Any school staff members with knowledge or suspicion of a violation of this policy or who has received an oral or written report of a violation of this policy from a student, community member, or anonymously shall contact the Center Director or Asst.
+- Reporting requirement for school staff: Any school staff member with knowledge or suspicion of a violation of this policy or who has received an oral or written report of a violation of this policy from a student, community member or anonymously shall contact the Center Director or Ass.
 Director and home school principal to inform him/her as soon as possible.
-If the alleged violation implicates the building principal, the school staff member shall report it to the Director.
-If the Alleged violation implicates the Center Director, the school staff member shall file it the Board President.

-- Should school administration determine that a school staff member knew of or suspected a violation of this policy and failed to report it in accordance with the procedure about, the staff member may be subject to disciplinary consequences or, for sponsors of school-sanctioned activities, other corrective measures. - 3.
-Reporting options for students and community members; students and community members 9including parents) may report known or suspected violation of this policy using any of the following methods. - 4.
-Completing a written complaint form: A complainant will have the option of including his/her name on this form or filing it anonymously.
+If the alleged violation implicated the building principal, the school staff member shall report it to the Director.
+If the alleged violation implicates the Center Director, the school staff member shall file it with the Board President. - Should school administration determine that a school staff member knew of or suspected a violation of this policy and failed to report it in accordance with procedure above, the staff member may be subject to disciplinary consequences or, for sponsors of school sanctioned activities, other corrective measures. - 3.
+Reporting options for students and community members; student and community members (including parents) may report known or suspected violations of this policy using any of the following methods: - Completing a written request complaint form: A complainant will have the option of including his/her name on this form or filing it anonymously.
 The Center will make the form readily available.
 The form may be returned to any school staff member, filed at the Oakes or Wahpeton Center Offices.
-Complete and submit a letter of complaint to the Director providing details of the alleged incident.
-A Complainant will have the option of including his/her name on the form or submitting anonymously. - 5.
-File an oral report with any school staff member. - 6.
-A complaint filed anonymously may limit the district's ability to investigate and respond to the alleged violations.
+Complete and submit a letter of complaint to the Director providing details of the alleged incident. - File an oral report with any school staff member. - A complaint filed anonymously may limit the district's ability to investigate and respond to the alleged violations.

-Reporting to Law Enforcement & Other Forms of Redress
+Reporting to Law Enforcement & Other forms of Redress

 Anytime a Center staff member has reasonable suspicion that a bullying incident constituted a crime, he/she shall report it to law enforcement.
-In addition, nothing in this policy shall prevent a victim(s)/his/her family from seeking redress under state and federal law.
+In addition, nothing in this policy shall prevent a victim(s)/his/her family from seeking redress under state federal law.